A Day in the Life of a Telecommuting Nurse Practitioner

 - Behavioral Health Specialists

-In addition to the clinical team, a telecommuting nurse practitioner will rely on and work with non-clinicians as well.
-An NPs non-clinical team interactions depends on the length of time the telemedicine system has been in place, the NP’s level of responsibility in ensuring the telemedicine system is operating correctly, and the NP’s role within the telemedicine ecosystem.
+In addition to the clinical team, a telecommuting nurse practitioner will also rely on and work with non-clinicians.
+An NPs non-clinical team interactions depend on the time the telemedicine system has been in place, the NP’s level of responsibility in ensuring the telemedicine system is operating correctly, and the NP’s role within the telemedicine ecosystem.

 An NP’s non-clinical team may include: